qmsk/e2/README.md

 ![Tally WebUI](/docs/tally-web.png?raw=true)

-Click on the tally number to open up a large single-tally view that can be zoomed as needed:
+Click on the tally number to open up a large single-tally view that can be zoomed as needed.
+Click on the large tally button to toggle fullscreen view.

 ![Tally WebUI Tally](/docs/tally-pixel.png?raw=true)